OCREVUS 300 mg concentrate for solution for infusion

 A hypersensitivity reaction could also occur (acute allergic reaction to medicinal product).
 Type 1 acute hypersensitivity reactions (IgE-mediated) may be clinically indistinguishable from IRR symptoms.

-A hypersensitivity reaction may present during any infusion, although typically would not present during the first infusion.
-For subsequent infusions, more severe symptoms than previously experienced, or new severe symptoms, should prompt consideration of a potential hypersensitivity reaction.
-Patients with known IgE mediated hypersensitivity to ocrelizumab must not be treated (see section 4.3).
+A hypersensitivity reaction may present during any administration, although typically would not present during the first administration.
+For subsequent administrations, more severe symptoms than previously experienced, or new severe symptoms, should prompt consideration of a potential hypersensitivity reaction.
+Patients with known IgE mediated hypersensitivity to ocrelizumab or any of the excipients must not be treated (see section 4.3).

 Infection